-On first blush, an obvious solution to this predicament seems to be having more patients calling then you can possibly treat.
+On first blush, an obvious solution to this predicament is to have more patients calling then you can possibly treat.
 That is, of course, more easily said than done.
 It is, however, an essential ingredient to having a successful, effective, private psychotherapy practice.
 And that is one of the reasons why this blog focuses considerable attention on how to generate referrals.
-Having more patients calling then one could possibly treat allows the clinician to focus on and think about:
+Having more patients calling then one could possibly see allows the clinician to focus on and think about:

 - whether he is the best clinician for a particular patient